At a glance

 Women can successfully participate in and benefit from the economy only when governments and institutions provide them with opportunities to gain employment, access services and support, and earn fair compensation for their work.
 We aim to understand the structural barriers women face—such as lack of affordable child care, educational opportunities, and access to bank accounts and credit—and support proven methods to break down those barriers.

 Working with partners, we collect and analyze data, design and test policies, and support governments in implementing reforms that ensure greater gender equality and lead to higher-paying employment opportunities for women and girls.
 For example, policies that allow working from home or nontraditional schedules can greatly enhance women’s ability to participate in the workforce and earn a decent wage.
-In the Indian state of Bihar, for example, we partnered with the Initiative for What Works to Advance Women and Girls in the Economy to create the country’s first district-level gender dashboard, which gives the government vital data for identifying areas where improvement is needed—such as women’s safety and access to jobs—to reduce women’s barriers to economic empowerment.
+In the Indian state of Bihar, for example, we partnered with the Initiative for What Works to Advance Women and Girls in the Economy to create the country’s first district-level gender dashboard.
+This dashboard gives the government access to vital data to identify areas where improvement is needed—such as women’s safety and access to jobs—to reduce barriers to women’s economic empowerment.
 We are supporting the development of similar tools in Kenya and Ethiopia.

-But history has shown that even the most deeply entrenched gender norms can be changed—and that when they are, economic opportunities for women and their families grow.
-We work to understand the role of these norms, and we design and test policies and programs that strengthen the agency of women and girls so they can earn money, benefit economically, and have the power to make decisions about their incomes and lives.
+But history has shown that even the most deeply entrenched gender biases can be changed—and that when they are, economic opportunities for women and their families grow.
+We work to understand these biases, and we design and test policies and programs that strengthen women and girls’ agency so they can earn more money, benefit from economic gains, and have the power to make decisions about their incomes and lives.
 In Uganda, for example, we’re building on group interventions that are already socially acceptable, such as women’s savings groups, to create more broad-based women’s collectives whose members are empowered to organize, use their voices, and advocate for change.

-While working to enhance women’s economic empowerment, we are also carefully considering how gender equality plays into all of the issues the foundation works on, including poverty, hunger, and health.
-And we have to use that knowledge to intervene in the right ways.
-By considering how people of different genders face different norms, opportunities, and barriers, we can have a greater impact through our grants and programs while avoiding unintentionally favoring certain people and further disadvantaging others.
+We work in close partnership with teams across the foundation to elevate gender in all of their work—from strategies to programs, advocacy efforts, and research—given that people of different genders face different norms, opportunities, and barriers.
+By doing so, we can ensure greater impact through our grants and programs while avoiding unintentionally favoring certain people and further disadvantaging others.

-Core to this approach is ensuring that our foundation’s global work is conducted through a gender lens, from our strategies to our programs, advocacy efforts, and research.
-We are training the foundation’s entire global staff in best practices for gender integration, including lessons learned from partners.
-Staff members in grantmaking roles receive additional training, including in how to use our custom Investment Marker tool.
-This helps them ask the right questions when they consider investments, such as “How do women and girls experience the problem differently?” and “Are any gender-based policies or customs in play?”
+We are training the foundation’s global staff in best practices for gender integration, including lessons learned from partners.
+Staff members in grantmaking roles receive additional training, including in how to use our custom Investment Marker tool, which helps them ask the right questions as they consider investments, such as “How do women and girls experience the problem differently?” and “Are any gender-based policies or customs in play?”

 As the foundation’s programs develop or refresh their core strategies, our gender integration team works with the program leaders and teams to ensure that they apply a gender lens to their work.
 Even programs that focus specifically on women and girls, such as maternal health initiatives, undergo continuous, rigorous examination based on gender-related factors.
 We are developing clear gender-related metrics and targets to ensure that everyone at the foundation holds themselves accountable for success, and we provide ongoing assistance to our partners so they have the resources they need to make their own work more gender aware.

 Without concerted action, gender inequality will continue to persist throughout our lifetimes and into future generations.
-With the deadline for the United Nations Sustainable Development Goals drawing near, it is increasingly critical that we consider how gender plays into every issue we touch.
-The formation of the Gender Equality team in 2020 has put gender equality on par with all of the foundation’s other global programs, ensuring that gender equality is not just part of our collective agenda—it is our agenda, as we work toward a world where equal is greater.
+With the deadline for the Sustainable Development Goals drawing near, we must consider how gender plays into every issue the foundation touches.
+The Gender Equality Division ensures that gender equality is not just part of our collective agenda—it is our agenda, as we work toward a world where equal is greater.

-COVID-19 is gender-blind, but not gender-neutral.
-For 20 years, poverty levels among women had been falling.
-Today, those levels are rising rapidly.
-This virus exposed how fragile and surface-level the economic gains for women have been in many countries.
+COVID-19 is gender blind but not gender neutral.
+Before the pandemic, poverty levels among women fell continuously for 20 years.
+Those levels are now rising rapidly.
+The virus exposed how fragile and superficial the economic gains for women have been in many countries.
 We’re working to understand how and why women are more vulnerable to the economic shocks of this pandemic.

-To advance understanding of the impacts of the COVID-19 pandemic on women in the economy and identify evidence-based solutions, the Bill & Melinda Gates Foundation collaborated with grantees and partners to produce a series of evidence reviews to describe key issues driving the economic crisis facing women and girls and highlight policy responses to create a gender-responsive recovery.
+To advance understanding of the impacts of the COVID-19 pandemic on women in the economy and identify evidence-based solutions, our foundation has collaborated with grantees and partners to produce a series of evidence reviews that highlight key issues in the economic crisis facing women and girls.

 - Strengthening gender measures and data in the COVID-19 era: An urgent need for change

-- Global child care crisis and the road to post-COVID-19 recovery and resilience
+- The global child care crisis and the road to post-COVID-19 recovery and resilience

 - Women’s groups and COVID-19: Impacts, challenges, and policy implications for savings groups in Africa

-Check back for more in the series.
-Upcoming topics will include informal work, small and medium enterprises, and women’s empowerment collectives in India.
+Check back for more documents in the series.
+Upcoming topics will include small and medium-size enterprises and women’s groups in India.

 Why focus on gender equality?

-Too often, people living in low-income communities have fewer opportunities and less power to improve their lives than those in higher-income communities.
+Too often, people living in low-income communities have fewer opportunities and less power to improve their lives.
 This inequality is magnified for women and girls, many of whom have little say in the decisions that affect their lives, their families, and their communities.
 Structural barriers such as discriminatory laws and restrictive policies limit their participation in the economy and their earning power.
 Harmful social norms and expectations further deny them control over their own lives, including their education, health, marital and reproductive choices, employment, and family financial decisions.

 1McKinsey & Company (2015).
 The power of parity: How advancing women’s equality can add $12 trillion to global growth.

 A focus on empowerment requires a shift away from seeing women and girls as beneficiaries of health and development programs to viewing them as agents of change for their own individual and collective empowerment.
-This model is a tool that can help identify the multifaceted barriers that women and girls face in their journey toward empowerment.
+The foundation’s model of women and girls’ empowerment can serve as a tool for identifying the multifaceted barriers that women and girls face.